bright/new-www/content/blog/10-most-common-psychological-games-at-work.md

 ---
 author: ula
-date: 2024-01-02T19:51:21.429Z
+date: 2024-01-05T18:11:25.791Z
-meaningfullyUpdatedAt: 2024-01-02T19:51:23.127Z
+meaningfullyUpdatedAt: 2024-01-05T18:11:26.905Z
-title: "10 Most Common Psychological Games You Should Stop Playing at Work "
+title: "Breaking Free: 10 Workplace Mind Games You Should Quit Now"
 layout: post
 hidden: false
 comments: true
 published: true
 language: en
 ---
-We put many masks every day.
-We play games in private life and at work.
-The games we play are a nuanced dance, sometimes a deliberate performance, and at other times, an unconscious enactment.
-We portray roles that span the spectrum from positive and constructive to negative and detrimental.
+People put masks every day.
+They play games in private life and at work.
+The games they play are a nuanced dance, sometimes a deliberate performance, and at other times, an unconscious enactment.
+They portray roles that span the spectrum from positive and constructive to negative and detrimental.\

-At work people play the roles of omniscient leaders, unmoved bosses, friendly managers, caring colleagues or others.
-They put masks to be perceived as more professional or important, to feel appreciated, to avoid offending someone, to stay diplomatic, to protect themselves.
-There are dozens of reasons people wear masks. **The problem appears when we forget who we really are, when we hurt others in our games, and when our main goal is gaining control and manipulation.**
+\
+At the workplace, it is a stage where we take on various roles—be it the all-knowing leader, the unyielding boss, the amiable manager, the considerate colleague, and many more. **We wear masks to appear more professional, gain appreciation, prevent offense, remain diplomatic, or shield ourselves.** The reasons for wearing these masks are myriad.
+However, the complexity arises when we lose sight of our true selves beneath the masks.
+It becomes problematic when our games hurt others, when manipulation takes precedence over authenticity, and when we want to win at all costs.

 ## **why do we play?**